guybedford/require-less/README.md

 Optimizable LESS requiring with RequireJS

-Based on the [require-css module](https://github.com/guybedford/require-css), read the documentation there for usage instruactions.
+Based on the [require-css module](https://github.com/guybedford/require-css), read the documentation there for usage instructions.

 Basic Overview
 --------------